fbongiovanni29/opportunities/crawler/README.md

     "filename": "company", // Name of company  w/o extension "url": "http://www.example.com/careers", // url to visit
-    "parseLocation": ["Philadelphia", "Malvern"], // optional - array string(s) to parse "locations" that will be added "locations": ".location", // optional css selector for for parsing locations "parseRemote": "Remote", // optional - what "remote" will be parsed for "remote": ".remote a", // optional - css selector for querying remote options "query": "#available-jobs", // css selector to query for title "link": "#available-jobs a" // css selector to query for link to each title - null will make "url" default to each }
+    "parseLocation": ["Philadelphia", "Malvern"], // optional - array string(s) to parse "locations" that will be added "locations": ".location", // optional css selector for parsing locations "remote": ".remote a", // optional - css selector for querying remote options "parseRemote": "Remote", // optional - what "remote" will be parsed for "title": "#available-jobs", // css selector for Job title "link": "#available-jobs a" // css selector to query for link to each title - null will make "url" default to each }
 ```